An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Bayesian Logistic Regression

-\citet{hh:06} have already used this representation in order to propose a data-augmentation Gibbs algorithm for several models including logistic regression.
-The approach described here and the one proposed by \citet{hh:06} share some characteristics in the binary logistic case although we introduced some improvements in terms of mixing and computational speed.
+\citet{holmes2006} have already used the representation of a logistic density as a scale mixture of Gaussians in a data-augmentation Gibbs algorithm for a logistic regression.
+The approach described here and the one proposed by \citet{holmes2006} share some characteristics in the binary logistic case, although we introduce some improvements in terms of mixing and computational speed.